 · Seeks to overcome any difficulties implementing change

 · Helps others to come to terms with change

 So, a quick and easy way to describe what you do want – by firstly describing what you don’t!

-Writing Objectives : Do the managers in your business need help?
+Writing Objectives : Do you need help?

 In my video ‘Motivating Your Staff with Powerful Performance Objectives‘ I train managers in a number of techniques for writing objectives and how to gain their staff’s commitment to achieving those objectives.
-Even better the video comes with a bonus e-book ‘The Managers Toolkit: 176 Behavioural Performance Objectives and How to Use Them’ – more than 176 objectives that managers can cut, paste, edit and begin usinng immediately to improve staff motivation and performance.
+Even better the video comes with a bonus e-book ‘The Managers Toolkit: 176 Behavioural Performance Objectives and How to Use Them’ – more than 176 objectives that managers can cut, paste, edit and begin using immediately to improve staff motivation and performance.
 Take a look at the video details HERE